History

 One of the witnesses was a notary public who took an acknowledgement to the codicil.
 It is contended that this did not satisfy the requirement that the witness sign as a witness.

-*142 The will left all of the testatrix' estate in equal shares to her five daughters and appointed two of her daughters, Mary Louise Bailey and Robbie Bell Crawford, as independent executrices.
+*142 The will left all of the testatrix’ estate in equal shares to her five daughters and appointed two of her daughters, Mary Louise Bailey and Robbiе Bell Crawford, as independent executrices.
 The codicil to the will provided that the share devised to Mildred Juanice Reagan would be held in trust by the executrices as trustees with absolute discretion on how to handle the funds.

-Part of the language contained in the acknowledgement stated that "on this day personally appeared MABEL K. WARREN, known to me to be the person whose name is subscribed to the foregoing instrument, and acknowledged to me that she executed the same for the purposes and considerations herein expressed."
+Part of the language contained in the acknоwledgement stated that “on this day personally appeared MABEL K. WARREN, known to me to be the pеrson whose name is subscribed to the foregoing instrument, and acknowledged to me that she exeсuted the same for the purposes and considerations herein expressed.”
+The acknowledgement attests to the fact that testatrix executed the codicil “for the purposes and considerations herein expressed.”
+The purpose expressed in the opening stаtement in the codicil was that testatrix wished to make this a codicil to her last will and testament.

-The contestant contends that Kouri was not a witness, but was only a notary public which was further evidenced by the fact that he used his notary seal.
+Thе contestant contends that Kouri was not a witness, but was only a notary public which was further evidenced by the fact that he used his notary seal.
 Contestant cites cases in support of the argument in will cases involving self-proving affidavits.
 It is our opinion that those cases are not authority in this case.

 The cases cited by proponents each deal with the sufficiency of a self-proving affidavit.
 Those cases are not applicable under the facts before us.

-Similarly the Court of Civil Appeals in Saathoff, et al. v.
-Saathoff, et al., 101 S.W.2d 910 (Tex.Civ.App.—San Antonio 1937, writ ref'd.) held:
+Similarly the Court of Civil Appeals in Saathoff, et al v.
+Saathoff, et al, 101 S.W.2d 910 (Tex.Civ.App. — San Antonio 1937, writ ref d.) held:

-See also Mossler v.
-Johnson, 565 S.W.2d 952 (Tex.Civ.App.—Houston [1st Dist.]
-1978, writ ref'd n.r.e.).
+See also Mossier v.
+Johnson, 565 S.W.2d 952 (Tex.Civ.App. — Houston [1st Dist.]
+1978, writ ref d n.r.e.).

 We hold that the codicil was properly admitted to probate and affirm the judgment of the trial court.